-2. Applicability: System(s) or portion(s) of the plant to which the control or limit applies should be clearly defined.
+2. Applicability: System(s) or portion(e) of the plant to which the control or limit applies should be clearly defined.

-3. Objective: The reason(s) for the control or limit and the specific unsafe condition(s) it is intended to prevent.
+Cbjective: The reason(s) for the control or limit and the specific unsafe condition(s) it is intended to prevent.

-4. Operating Control or Limit: Safety limits and limiting control setting(s) for the important variable(s), or the condition or surveillance requirement imposed.
+4. Operating Control or Limit: Safety limits and limiting control setting(s) for the important variable(s), o the condition or surveillance requirement imposed.

-5. Bases: The license application should contain all pertinent information and an explicit detailed analysis and assessment supporting the choice of the item and its specific value or characteristics.
-The basis for each control or limit should contain a summary of the information within the application in enough depth to indicate the completeness and validity of the supporting information and to provide justification for the control or limit.
-The following subjects may be appropriate for discussion in the bases section:
+5. Bases: The license application should in all pertinent information and an explicit detailed analysis and the supporting the choice of the item and its specific value or chara distics.
+The basis for each control or limit should contain a summary de information within the application in enough depth to indicate the completes and validity of the supporting information and to provide justification for the control or limit.
+The following subjects may be appropriate in discussion in the bases section: